clho40/Mediation/README.md

 - You need to create matching App, AdUnits, and Mediation Group in Google AdMob console
 - In your mediation group, create a custom event and use the following as your class name
 > com.hmscl.huawei_admob_mediation_adapter.HuaweiCustomEventAdapter
 - Also, input your Huawei Ads AdUnit Id as the parameter.
-If you provide a Huawei Ads AdUnit Id, a test ad will be displayed
+If you do not provide a Huawei Ads AdUnit Id, a test ad will be displayed

 ![Custom event setting](https://i.ibb.co/SnfH3Cj/Untitled.png)